JohnRazonado/2ndYear-CVSU-Notes/2nd Semester/(GNED 08) Understanding the Self/Physical Self.md

 - refers to the way one sees himself/herself or the way he/she imagines how he/she looks.
 - Adolescent with poor body images have negative thought and feelings about their appearance which can either be true or not.
 - Young adolescents usually experience an imaginary audience which refers to an egocentric state where the individual imagines and believes that many people are actively listening to or watching him or her.
-- In social psychology, this phenomenon is called SPOTLIGHT EFFECT which refers to the belief that others are paying more attention to the person’s appearance and behavior than they really are.
+- In social psychology, this phenomenon is called **SPOTLIGHT EFFECT** -  refers to the belief that others are paying more attention to the person’s appearance and behavior than they really are.

 ## Factors Affect Perception of Physical Self
 ### Personal Factors